Kansas City Child Custody Lawyers

 If paternity is not acknowledged or admitted, unwed fathers and mothers will generally need to bring a paternity suit to establish paternity.
 Evidence may be presented to demonstrate a father-child relationship and biological connection.
 Once paternity is established, the court will then determine custody matters.

-If the parents are married or if paternity has been established, and the court has not determined otherwise, both parents have free and equal access to the child.
-But, after a court order (including a temporary order) determining custody and parenting time between the parents, one parent cannot simply take away the child from another parent.
+If the parents are married or if paternity has been established, and a court has not determined otherwise, both parents have free and equal access to the child.
+If there is a court order (including a temporary order) determining custody and parenting time between the parents, the terms of that order control each parents’ access to the child.
 In some instances, taking a child away from the other parent or violating a court order may be considered kidnapping, or “parental abduction,” for which there are severe consequences.

 Our Locations